greenbone/templates/README-template.md

 Note the `pip` refers to the Python 3 package manager.
 In environment where Python 2 is also available the correct command may be `pip3`.

-If the installation instructions are very complex or only relevant to specific environments or use cases, consider creating a separate INSTALL.md file and [linking it here](INSTALL.md).
+If the installation instructions are very complex or only relevant to specific environments or use cases, consider creating a separate documentation and linking it here.

 ## Usage